Should you quit your job to start your own business?

 Working for yourself is awesome.
 What’s not to like?

 If you’re sensing a “but” in the air, it’s because it’s coming.

 I’m a huge fan of being your own boss and having your own lifestyle business – a business that supports your ideal lifestyle, and gives you total freedom, flexibility, and unlimited income potential.

 But because I know the truth of what running your own business and working for yourself is like, I can tell you it’s NOT for everyone.

-So, before you book that plane ticket to Bali, here’s how to figure out once and for all whether you should quit your job or start your own business:
+So, before you book that plane ticket to Bali, here’s how to figure out once and for all whether you should quit your job to start your own business:

 The Perks Of Having Your Own Business